It's all about going against expectations.

 My entire life, I’ve loved emo music.
 Since sixth grade, A Day to Remember has been my favorite band.
-Yet, my entire adolescence I moved through my conversations scared somebody would ask me what my favorite type of music was.
-When girls asked me to send my favorite songs, I shivered in fear the thundering power chords and screams would scare them away.
+Yet, my entire adolescence I moved through my conversations scared I’d be asked what my favorite type of music was.
+When girls asked me to send my favorite songs, I feared the thundering power chords and screams would scare them away.
 I refused to take over the aux cord, petrified my music taste would isolate people.
 “I like everything,” I’d say, lying in order to please and conform to group expectations.

 I refused to talk about exactly the things that would intrigue people, that would go against their expectations.
 Although I had a dichotomous aspect to myself, I avoided talking about it.